-Using either imputation method, missing endpoint data will be imputed multiple times to generate multiple data sets with complete data (see sample code Part 1a or Part 2a of Appendix B).
-The HbA1c change from baseline to Week 26 will be derived from observed and imputed HbA1c values at Week 26.
+Using either imputation method, missing endpoint data will be imputed 2000 times to generate multiple data sets with complete data.
+Other details of the imputation procedures such as the seed number and sort ordering are specified in the SAS programs.
+The HbA1c change from Baseline to Week 26 will be derived from observed and imputed HbA1c values at Week 26.

-For the comparison of primary endpoints in the overall population, each of the complete datasets will be analyzed by an Analysis of Covariance (ANCOVA) model with treatment groups (sotagliflozin 400 mg, sotagliflozin 200 mg, and placebo), randomization stratum of screening HbA1c ($\leq 8.5\%$, >8.5%), randomization stratum of mean SBP at screening (<130 mmHg, \geq 130 mmHg), randomization stratum of CKD stage (3A, 3B), and country as fixed effects, and baseline HbA1c value as a covariate (see sample code Part 4a in Appendix B).
+Each of the completed datasets after the imputation will be analyzed using the Analysis of Covariance (ANCOVA) model with treatment groups (sotagliflozin 400 mg, sotagliflozin 200 mg, placebo), randomization stratum of HbA1c ($\leq 8.5\%$, > 8.5%), randomization stratum of sex (male, female), and country as fixed factors, and baseline value of the efficacy endpoint as a covariate.